futurice/backend-best-practices/README.md

 ## Testing environment

-This is a shared environment that code is deployed to as often as possible, preferably every time code is committed to the mainline branch.
+This is a shared environment where code is deployed to as often as possible, preferably every time code is committed to the mainline branch.
 It can be broken from time to time, especially in the active development phase.
 It is an important canary environment and is as similar to production as possible.
 Any external integrations are set up to use staging-level versions of other services.

 ## Staging environment